MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/sensors/propvariant-helpers.md

 # Sensor PropVariant helpers

 The PropVariant helper functions are used by the v2 sensor drivers for manipulating the [PROPVARIANT](https://docs.microsoft.com/windows/win32/api/propidlbase/ns-propidlbase-propvariant) structures associated with sensors.
-All of these are used by the sensor Device Driver Software Interface (DDSI).

 The helper functions are used along with the sensor device driver software interface (DDSI).